CliMA/ClimaCoupler.jl/docs/design-doc/regridding/tempestremap_notes.md

                             dataEntries[i]));
         ```

-    - do a sparse matrix multiply:
+    - and do a sparse matrix multiply:
         ```
                 dataVectorOut.Zero();